 The chilling reality that homicidal maniacs walk among us was introduced to me when I was nine years old on the afternoon of July 14, 1966.
-What sticks with me to this day was the chilling gallery of photos showing the female victims.
 I was bringing in the afternoon paper, the Pittsburgh Press, from the front lawn and saw on the front page the photos of each of the eight student nurses murdered in their Chicago apartment by a man named Richard Speck.
+What sticks with me to this day was this chilling gallery of photos of the victims.

-There was also a photo of the suspect as well as the one nurse who survived because she managed to hide while Speck proceeded to rape and murder (in various ways) her roommates one by one.
+There was also a photo of the 24-year-old suspect as well as the one nurse who survived.
+She managed to hide while Speck proceeded to rape and murder (in various ways) her roommates one by one.
 My young mind was unable to grasp how he was able to pull off such a heinous act considering that he was so outnumbered.
-Speck spent the rest of his life in prison where he was murdered in 1991 the day before his 50th birthday.
+Speck was convicted in 1967 and spent the rest of his life in prison - where he was murdered in 1991 the day before his 50th birthday.

 Then less than three weeks later (Aug.
 1) college student Charles Whitman climbed to the top of a water tower on the campus of the University of Texas at Austin and went on a shooting rampage, killing 14.
 Again, I remember this event from seeing it on the front page of the newspaper.
 (And to think that in both cases all I wanted to read was the comics!)
 If you'd like to delve further into the demented minds of these murderers the book Crime of the Century gives a detailed account of the Speck murders, the murderer himself and his trial while A Sniper in the Tower provides disturbing insight into what may have led to Whitman's deadly spree.